top of page

 Here are some of the most common questions I receive about dog training.
 If you can’t find the answer you’re looking for, do call me and I'll be happy to chat with you!

-No I don't.
-There is no way that long lasting results come from a one off sessions with long gaps between them as learning cannot be maintained in this haphazard manner.
+No I don't offer them anymore.
+Lasting results do not come from one off sessions with long gaps between them as epxerience shows that learning cannot be maintained in this haphazard manner.
 My training is focused on solutions and delivering the result that clients want which involves training the dog and coaching the owner.
-Coaching support between sessions is provided in video calls which is very valuable for clients.
+Coaching support between sessions is provided in Whatsapp phone or video calls which is very valuable for clients.

-One off's are not something that professional dog trainers provide as the dog's welfare is at stake and the methods employed to do a 'quick fix' will likely be harmful for the dog.
+Note that one off's are not something that experienced professional dog trainers provide as the dog's welfare is at stake and the methods employed to do a 'quick fix' will likely be harmful for the dog.

 Yes!
 A consultation call enables me to assess what is driving your dogs behaviour and discuss a suitable training plan to resolve the issues.
-Behavioural work goes beyond the remit of basic training so be aware that this takes more time than a standard package and requires consistency and patience while your dog learns.
+Behavioural work goes beyond the remit of basic training so be aware that this usually takes more time than a 5 session programme and requires consistency and patience while your dog learns.
 I’ll work with you to address your concerns in a way that is directly tailored to your dog’s specific issues and needs.
-All breeds, all ages, are welcome.
+Please book a consultation call to discuss options.

 Fair question!
-So, while dog walking is something quite a lot of people can do and requires some skill in reading canine body language, it does not require an understanding of how dogs learn, canine psychology, or canine behaviour.
+So, while dog walking is something quite a lot of people can do and requires some skill in reading canine body language, and leash handling, it does not require an understanding of how dogs learn, training methodologies, canine psychology, or canine behaviour.
 Dog training and behaviour modification are specialised fields that require advanced knowledge of different dog breeds, genetics, physiology, prey drive, and various needs for biological fulfilment.

 Training can begin as soon as you bring your puppy home, typically around 9 weeks old.
 Early socialisation and basic obedience are key at this stage.
 Note that it is important not to confuse socialisation with puppies meeting every dog or human they see which creates issues further on.
 For older dogs, it’s never too late to start training – dogs are very smart, so whether you're working on obedience or addressing behavioural issues, dogs of any age can learn new skills!